EntroGD: Scalable Generalized Deduplication for Efficient Direct Analytics on Compressed IoT Data: Introduction

-To overcome these limitations, we propose \emph{EntroGD}, an entropy-guided GD-based compression algorithm that separates and enhances analytics and compression in two distinct stages.
-In the first stage, EntroGD selects base bits that preserve critical information for analytics in compact, \emph{condensed samples} summarizing variations within each base.
-In the second stage, it performs entropy-guided bit selection, eliminating the iterative search required in GreedyGD and focusing solely on maximizing compression efficiency.
-We show that this design reduces computational complexity from $O(nd^2)$ to $O(nd)$ while achieving compression performance comparable to GreedyGD and superior analytical accuracy, as demonstrated on clustering tasks across 18 datasets.
+To overcome these limitations, we propose EntroGD, an entropy-guided GD-based compression framework that decouples analytics and compression into two distinct stages.
+In the first stage, EntroGD identifies base bits that preserve information critical for analytics and constructs a small set of condensed samples that summarize intra-base variations, enabling accurate analytics on a compact representation.
+In the second stage, EntroGD applies entropy-guided bit selection to maximize compression efficiency, eliminating the need for iterative search and reducing computational complexity from $\mathcal{O}(nd^2)$ to $\mathcal{O}(nd)$.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:background} reviews GD and GreedyGD.
-Section~\ref{sec:entroGD} presents the EntroGD algorithm.
-Section~\ref{sec:evaluation} reports the experimental performance evaluation.
-Section~\ref{sec:conclusion} concludes the paper.
+Our main contributions are summarized as follows: \begin{itemize} \item We identify scalability and objective-coupling limitations in existing GD algorithms, and address these limitations by proposing EntroGD, an entropy-guided GD framework that decouples analytics fidelity from compression optimization into two distinct stages.